xWTF/SnipeIT-bPAC/README.md

   This is 100% working & fast, the first print request after freeze ALWAYS works
 - Wait patiently, in my worst case it takes 3 minutes to execute the `Open()` method
 - Try to mess with the config tool and make the printer not sleep

+## Error: Retrieving the COM class factory for component with CLSID failed?

+This error message means that the daemon is unable to find **bPAC Client Component** installation.

+The binaries I provided in Releases SHOULD run under 64-bit mode since I've specified PlatformTarget.
+And you are supposed to install 64-bit **bPAC Client Component**.

+However, if the bit width indicator on the left bottom of main form shows "32-bit", please install 32-bit **bPAC Client Component**, and report your case in this issue: https://github.com/xWTF/SnipeIT-bPAC/issues/1, thank you.

 ## The Snipe-IT part